 What is dry dog food?

-Dry dog food can sometimes be called kibble and is a processed food created using different method of condensing a lot of different nutrients into a small biscuit like food.
-It is the opposite of wet dog food and often contains different nutrients and minerals that wet food can not posses.
-Dry food manufacturing is a cheap and energy efficient way to make food for the mass market, it’s also a highly efficient way to pack more nutrients and calories into the smallest possible ‘nugget’.
+Dry dog food can sometimes be called kibble and is a processed food created using a method of condensing a lot of different nutrients into a small biscuit-like food using a cooking method called extrusion.
+This method rose in prominence in the 1950s by the company Ralston Purina who adapted their extrusion method used to make breakfast cereal to pet food.
+Dry food manufacturing is a cheap and energy-efficient way to make food for the mass market, it’s also a highly efficient way to pack more nutrients and calories into the smallest possible ‘nugget’.

-Dry dog food is a hard biscuit that does require a decent jaw to break down, however different types of dry foods are made for different sizes of dog.
+Dry dog food is a hard biscuit that does require some chewing and not as palatable as wet food, however different types of dry foods are made for different sizes of dog.
 To pack all the nutrients in a process called ‘extrusion’ is needed – the chosen ingredients are packed together then water is added to increase the moisture level (around 35%).
-These are are then heated up and pressed at extremely high pressure which then melds the ingredients together, it is then cut to size which results in the kibble.
-After exiting the extruder, the kibble can then be oven baked at a lower temperature to reduce the moisture which results in the dryness.
+These are then heated up and pressed at extremely high pressure which then melds the ingredients together, it is then cut to size which results in the kibble.
+After exiting the extruder, the kibble can then be oven-baked at a lower temperature to reduce the moisture which results in the dryness.

 Flavourings can be added to dry food either naturally or artificially which results in a powdered surface.

 What is the best dry dog food on the market?